 The University will take interim actions and/or measures as necessary to prevent the complainant and respondent from being subjected to further discrimination, harassment, or any retaliation during the investigative process.
 The University will take steps to reduce the likelihood that any interim actions and/or measures taken will adversely affect the complainant.
 If informal resolution is possible it will be supported as an abbreviated process for less complicated matters that can be quickly resolved to the satisfaction of both parties.
 An example of such a matter might be a single comment that the complainant deemed objectionable and for which clarification can be provided.
 The informal process is completely voluntary, and both parties must agree.
 A complainant always has the right in every case to insist on a formal investigation and findings.
 The University recognizes that there may be certain complaints, for example those involving sexual violence, where the informal process will never be appropriate.

 Upon completion of the investigation the University investigator shall determine if there is prohibited conduct under University Policies based upon a “preponderance of evidence” standard.
 This standard means that it is more likely than not that the prohibited conduct occurred.
 The investigator will create a written report describing the findings and conclusions.

-Institutional Equity and Inclusion will strive to complete the investigation within 60 days of receipt of the complaint.
+Institutional Equity will strive to complete the investigation within 60 days of receipt of the complaint.
 Notification of the outcome and the written report will be provided at the same time to both the complainant and respondent.